-Freeman EMEA: Development Team for Experiential Marketing
+Freeman EMEA: Experiential Marketing Platform for Event Organizers

 Waverley provided a dedicated development team to implement an online floor plan management program for event organizers, exhibitors, and attendees.
 The solution provides real-time design, editing, a view of the floor plan, exhibition stand booking, and online payment functionality, as well as multiple additional features.